 The Old Grammarians’ Club

-Our club, which boasts almost 600 members across the world, had its beginnings in a school classroom!
-Yes, in 1928, The Old Grammarians’ Club was founded in classroom B19 of Paisley Grammar School.
-Its founders were if a generation which remembered all too well the horrors of the First World War – the ‘war to end all wars’ as it was mistakenly regarded.
+In 1928, The Old Grammarians’ Club was founded in classroom B19 of Paisley Grammar School.
+Its founders were of a generation which remembered all too well the horrors of the First World War.
 The Club was born of a need to ‘keep in touch’ beyond the school years, and support and promote the wellbeing and interests of Paisley Grammar School.
-As was expressed by former Club President, the late Enid McIntyre, it existed “to form a lasting bond of union among the former pupils of the ancient School whose interests it has ever at heart.”
+As was expressed by former Club President, the late Enid McIntyre, it existed “to form a lasting bond of union among the former pupils of the ancient school whose interests it has ever at heart.”

-There is still a great sense of belonging to the school, and there is no greater proof of this than to witness the pride – and the unashamed tear – as “Oriflamme” is sung by all who now and always call themselves Old Grammarians.
+There is still a great sense of belonging to the school, and there is no greater proof of this than to witness the pride and the unashamed tear as “Oriflamme” (the school song) is sung by all who now and always call themselves Old Grammarians.

-As it stands, the OGS currently runs at four events a year for its members; two luncheons, an Annual Gala Ball and an annual Halloween Celidh.
+The club runs three events a year for its members; two luncheons, and an Annual Gala Ball.
 These events allow the society to interact with is members and their contemporaries.
 The highlight of the year is always the Annual Gala Ball, where Grammarians past and present come together to dance the night away, while meeting old friends and making new ones.
-The Halloween Ball has been a new event introduced to the club’s calendar and proves to be most popular with all

-The society would mean nothing if it weren’t for the loyalty and dedication of our members.
-It is thanks to them that our events go from strength to strength, and that we can continue to contribute an Old Grammarians’ Prize to one of Paisley Grammar School’s Sixth Year pupils every year.
+The club would mean nothing if it weren’t for the loyalty and dedication of our members.
+It is thanks to them that our events go from strength to strength, and that we can continue to contribute an Old Grammarians’ Prize to two of Paisley Grammar School’s Sixth Year pupils every year.
 We look forward to what the future brings for both ourselves and our members.